JoseSierra1982/Java-Script-Frameworks_Assignment-3/README.md

-# Lab-Assignment#3 – JavaScript (ES6), Node.js & API Demo
+# Lab-Assignment#3

 ## 📁 Project Overview

-This project demonstrates my understanding of:
+This project demonstrates our understanding of:

 - Modern JavaScript (ES6+)
 - Node.js project setup with `package.json`